TarequeMahmud/vox/README.md

 2. Ensure Redis is running locally or use a cloud provider like **Redis Cloud**.

-3. Test the connection by running the following script:
+3. Test the connection by looking on server console for the the following script:

 ```ts
 import { createClient } from "redis";